isc-projects/kea/doc/guide/keactrl.rst

    NETCONF is an optional feature that is disabled by default and can be enabled during compilation.
 If Kea was compiled without NETCONF support, keactrl will do its best to not bother the user with information about it.
-The netconf entries will still be present in the keactrl.conf file, but netconf status will not be shown and other commands will ignore it.
+The NETCONF entries will still be present in the keactrl.conf file, but NETCONF status will not be shown and other commands will ignore it.

    **Note**